 When that happens, you have to make sure that there is someone knowledgeable whom you can talk to and who can help you resolve your issues.

 Whether you will start a personal blog or an online store, it is important to check your web host provider’s storage capacity and bandwidth.

 For one, you will be storing content such as images and videos for your website.
 Which means you will need tons of storage.

 Your website’s bandwidth, on the other hand, is the cumulative amount of data that you and your site visitors can upload and download at any given time.
 So, if you are going to use tons of multimedia content, you have to keep an eye on your web host’s bandwidth.

 The same thing goes if you intend to allow frequent upload and download from your website users.
 Otherwise, your web host will charge you extra for every MB that you consume.

 If you want your website to help your business grow and succeed, it is crucial to make sure that it is available and accessible 99% of the time.
 This is where the uptime score comes in.

-Basically, it is the percentage of time that your web server is operational.
+It is the percentage of time that your web server is operational.
 That said, it is ideal that your web host can provide at least 99% uptime.
 Otherwise, forget about it.

-As MoneyReign Inc.’s CEO, Zac Johnson, puts it:
+As MoneyReign Inc.’s CEO, Zac Johnson puts it:

 “Weak servers and unstable network connections can often push your site offline.
-This not only denies you possible viewership or sales for an e-commerce store but also lead to low rankings on search engines like Google and Yahoo.”
+This not only denies you possible viewership or sales for an e-commerce store but also leads to low rankings on search engines like Google and Yahoo.”